 The goal of treatment is to relieve symptoms.
 For some people, changing their diet may reduce symptoms.
 Adding more fiber and avoiding stimulants, such as caffeine, may help.
 Reducing anxiety by getting regular exercise and seeking counseling may also be helpful.
 Alternative and complementary therapies, including herbs, supplements, and lifestyle changes, may help relieve symptoms as well.

-- Anticholinergic medications -- help relax the muscles in the intestine and relive pain from bowel spasm.
+- Anticholinergic medications.
+Help relax the muscles in the intestine and relieve pain from bowel spasm.
 Anticholinergic drugs include hyoscyamine (Levsin and Levsinex) and dicyclomine (Bentyl).

 Two drugs are approved specifically to treat IBS.
 They are used cautiously and only when other treatments have failed.

 - Lubiprostone (Amitiza).
 Increases fluid in the intestine to help speed the passage of stool.
 It is approved only for women with IBS who predominantly have severe constipation and have failed all other treatments.

 - Alosetron (Lotronex).
 Helps relax the intestine and slow passage of stool.
 This drug was removed from the market for a while because it was associated with serious side effects.
 Now it is back on the market, but can only be sold under certain circumstances.
 Your doctor must be enrolled in a special program to prescribe the drug, and it is approved only for women with IBS who predominantly have diarrhea and have failed all other treatments.
 Alosetron should not be prescribed for men.